dharmeshwr/Shift/README.md

 - Header
   - home, foward and backward button
-  - location bar; go to the path in location bar
+  - location bar; go to the path in location bar; Ctrl + l to focus
   - history

 - Footer